The best kitchen extensions - an inspiration guide to how to make the most of your home

-If you're looking for modern kitchen ideas, a kitchen extension is a great option for those hankering after a larger kitchen and more living or dining space, rather than incur expensive moving costs and huge stamp duty fees, the popular solution is to use the cash to max-out the space your home already has with an extension.
+If you're looking for modern kitchen ideas, a kitchen extension is a great option for those hankering after a larger cooking, dining or living space.
+Rather than incur expensive moving costs and stamp duty fees, the popular solution is to use the cash to max-out the space your home already has with a kitchen extension.

 Those with a side return - generally the norm in Victorian and other period properties - can make use of this slim and often barely used alley to double the size of a small kitchen and incorporate a sociable dining area or even a work space.

 The addition of floor-to-ceiling glazing and sliding glass doors will instantly connect your home and garden, allowing you to enjoy the outside all year round, even if it's from the comfort of a warm kitchen diner inside.
-Roof lights will flood previously dark rooms with natural light, providing a sudden gravitational pull to once dingy spaces.
+Roof lights will flood previously dark rooms with natural light, providing a gravitational pull to once dingy spaces.